LeadcoinNetwork/Web-App-Project/frontend/mobile/README.md

 ### Build apk file for mobile version

-To build mobile application you need to make a few steps:
+To build mobile application you need to install Android Studio, JDK 1.8, Cordova on your computer

+If you have all of it installed make a few steps:

 * go to frontend directory